Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hillingdon and are not the council.
 About us

-The Residents' Services Select Committee was scheduled to discuss a range of important issues, including the council's legal and policy framework for Houses in Multiple Occupation (HMOs), an update on homeless prevention efforts, and the provision of sport and physical activity for young people.
-The committee was also set to review budget and spend monitoring reports, the Cabinet Forward Plan, and the committee's work programme.
+The Residents' Services Select Committee was scheduled to discuss the council's budget and spending, the legal and policy framework for Houses in Multiple Occupation (HMOs), and updates on homelessness prevention and sport and physical activity for young people.
+The committee was also set to review the Cabinet's Forward Plan and its own work programme.

-The committee was to review the Cabinet's latest Forward Plan, which sets out key decisions and other decisions to be taken by the Cabinet collectively and Cabinet Members individually over the coming year.
-The report was to detail the actions available to the committee in monitoring the Forward Plan, including providing specific comments on future reports, requesting further information, and potentially requesting draft reports for consideration.
-The plan included items such as the HRA Business Plan, Temporary Accommodation Action Plan Monitoring, and reports from Select Committees.
+The committee was scheduled to monitor the Cabinet's latest Forward Plan, which outlines key decisions and other decisions to be taken by the Cabinet collectively and Cabinet Members individually over the coming year.
+The report detailed the actions available to the committee, including providing specific comments on future reports, requesting further information, and potentially reviewing forthcoming decisions post-decision.
+The Forward Plan itself was to be presented, detailing upcoming business items, their responsible Cabinet Members and officers, and the relevant Select Committee.

 Work Programme